 Here is a list of artistes to watch out for this Margazhi season.

 Bombay Jayashri needs no introduction.
 A seasoned singer who was born into a musical family, Jayashri is a well-known name in both Carnatic and Hindustani music circles.
 Besides touring the world for concerts for years now, the singer has also lent her voice as a playback singer in some movies and has composed songs of her own.

 Having established her name as a regular performer in the Margazhi season, her concerts draw a huge section of rasikas every year.
-Click here for the concert schedule of the singer.

 Dr K J Yesudas